aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 7) The first question we want the Bot to respond to is
     <pre>
-    Tell me about our Sun.
+    Tell me about our Sun
     </pre>
     This represents our most frequently asked question.